 Eastern Oregon Brews Byway

 It’s fitting that Oregon, land of craft beer and gorgeous landscapes, would find a way to celebrate both.
-If spring has you champing at the bit for sunshine, wide open spaces and a tall cold one, we have just the trip for you.
+If the weather has you champing at the bit for wide open spaces and a tall cold one, we have just the trip for you.
 Saddle up and head out on the Eastern Oregon Brews Byway.

 Start your tour in Pendleton, where you don’t have to be a cowboy to appreciate the Western flavor of Prodigal Son Brewery and Pub.
 But out here, in the land of the Pendleton Round-Up and the Blue Mountains, you could start channeling Johnny Cash.
 Reach for A Beer Named Sue.